basho/basho_docs/source/riak/references/appendices/MapReduce-Implementation.md

 ```

-would run the Javascript function declared in the content of the Riak object under *mymap* in the @myjs@ bucket, and the results of the function would not be included in the final output of the m/r query.
+would run the Javascript function declared in the content of the Riak object under *mymap* in the `myjs` bucket, and the results of the function would not be included in the final output of the m/r query.

 ```javascript
    {"map":{"language":"javascript","name":"Riak.mapValuesJson"}}
 ```

-would run the builtin JavaScript function @mapValuesJson@.
+would run the builtin JavaScript function `mapValuesJson`.

 ```javascript
 {"map":{"language":"erlang","module":"riak_mapreduce","function":"map_object_value"}}
 ```

-would run the Erlang function @riak_mapreduce:map_object_value/3@.
+would run the Erlang function `riak_mapreduce:map_object_value/3`.

 Map phases may also be passed static arguments by using the "arg" spec field.